 Yes, they probably will.
 However, accents are relative.
 This is one reason to seek out local transcription services.
 Most automatic speech recognition (ASR) software only excels with neutral American accents.
 Human services have a wider range of capabilities.

 The main thing customers can do to improve the transcription process is to ensure high-quality audio.
 Get a dedicated audio recorder (such as a dictaphone or microphone attachment for your phone), make recordings in-person, in a quiet space and (when possible) get individuals to speak slowly, clearly and avoid speaking over each other.

 If you can do all of that, you might be able to effectively use automated transcription software.
 That choice will limit your other options around ‘intelligent verbatim’ and summary transcripts offered by human transcription services.
 But, it will cost less.
-Under all circumstances, however, clean audio files will be quicker to turn around and will cost less to transcribe.
+Under all circumstances, however, when turning audio files into text, clean audio files will be quicker to turn around and will cost less to transcribe.

 If your recording is of a complex subject and includes a lot of industry-specific or technical jargon, some transcription services will allow you to submit a vocabulary list/glossary.
 This doesn’t have to include everything.
 However, simply writing down any acronyms, brands or other jargon likely to come up in the recording will ensure that those words and phrases are transcribed correctly.

 Most human transcription services come with proofreading included.
 Your choice is more about subtracting proofreading from the fee.
 Sometimes, however, you can pay extra for an ‘expert’ proofreading that will improve a 99% accuracy rate to a 100% guarantee.